 | TikTok | Increase discoverability and build trust with Gen Z | Leverage challenge-based content campaigns (#challenge) to increase virality |

-A recent case study from our client partner – a startup in the organic cosmetics field in Hanoi – after receiving the blue tick on TikTok, they recorded a 280% increase in followers in just 1 month, and video views tripled thanks to the algorithm prioritizing verified accounts.
+A recent case study from our client partner – a startup business in the organic cosmetics field in Hanoi – after receiving the blue tick on TikTok, they recorded an increase in followers of 280% in just 1 month, while views per video tripled thanks to algorithms prioritizing verified accounts more.

 Strategy suggestions from DPS.MEDIA: